Living Peaceably with Rabbits

 It is important to remember that no matter what plant protection strategy is in place, there will be more rabbits.
 But another famous quote by Leopold reminds us that “The damage done by birds is like that done by dogs or children; if you like them well enough, there are ways to get along.”
 I think that sentiment extends to rabbits as well.
 Fortunately, with an understanding of rabbit ecology and some simple wildlife management techniques it is possible to both enjoy rabbits and protect your garden and landscaping.

-Laura Kammin is an Natural Resources Specialist with Lewis and Clark Community College.
+Laura Kammin is a Natural Resources Specialist with the National Great Rivers Research and Education Center.
 She formerly held positions at Illinois-Indiana Sea Grant, University of Illinois Extension, Prairie Rivers Network and the Illinois Natural History Survey.
 She received her master’s degree in wildlife ecology from the University of Illinois, Urbana-Champaign.

 Submit a question for the author